stackotter/swift-cross-ui/README.md

 A SwiftUI-like framework for creating cross-platform apps in Swift.
 It uses [SwiftGtk](https://github.com/stackotter/SwiftGtk) as its backend.

-This project is still very much a work-in-progress, proper documentation and tutorials will be created once the project has matured a bit, because otherwise I have to spend too much time keeping the documentation up-to-date.
+This package is still quite a work-in-progress so don't expect it to be very useful or stable yet.

 **NOTE**: SwiftCrossUI does not attempt to replicate SwiftUI's API because SwiftCrossUI is intended to be simpler than SwiftUI.
 However, many concepts from SwiftUI should still be transferrable.